 Once your metrics are in Logz.io, the fun part begins!
-You can see your data with Prometheus’s go-to metrics visualization companion: open source grafana.
+You can see your data with our metrics UI.

 One of my favorites are our alerts, which can be configured with multiple trigger conditions to look at both metrics and logs.
 Another favorite is Data Correlation, which allows you to quickly investigate the logs and traces associated with the metrics of interest.

-For example, the grafana visualization below shows a memory metrics spike in an nginx pod.
+For example, the visualization below shows a memory metrics spike in an NGINX pod.
 To investigate, we can hit ‘Explore in Kibana’, which immediately brings up the logs from the same pod in the same time frame.